Dacturne/kuuki/packages/luftdaten-events/README.md

 const lde = new luftdatenEvents.LuftdatenEventsService(ld, repo);

 (async () => {
-  lde.track({ // insert only the endpoints you want to poll for
+  await lde.track({ // insert only the endpoints you want to poll for
     getLatestMeasurements: {
       crontab: "* * * * * *" // fire an update every minute
       // ...other args if needed